B i o g r a p h y

 "Richard Maltz is a very prolific composer, and I have enjoyed working with him and having the opportunity to conduct many of his compositions."

-- Donald Portnoy, Aiken Symphony Conductor
+- Donald Portnoy, Aiken Symphony, Columbia Chamber Orchestra

 His work has been performed across the United States and abroad.
 He has been awarded numerous grants to support the creation, performance and recording of his music.
 His commissions include the Charleston Symphony, Pennsylvania Sinfonia Orchestra and the South Carolina Philharmonic.
 He was guest composer at the London Gala Concerts, the South Carolina Conductors Institute and the Cummington Community of the Arts.

-Dick’s music is primarily neoclassical.
+Dick’s music is neoclassical.
 He is equally at home writing for both large and small ensembles – from solo piano to symphonies and opera.
 He favors lyrical melody, simple textures and clear forms.

 In 2013, his opera, Bambino, was added to the permanent display in the "Babe Ruth: His Life and Legend" exhibit at the National Baseball Hall of Fame in Cooperstown, NY.